 #6 Dealing with criticism and how to apologize

 There are times when being a waiter is hard.
-When you forgot an order or the kitchen messes up, it is crucial to deal with it.
-What I found out is that people, guests or chefs alike, hate excuses.
+When you forget an order or the kitchen messes up, it is crucial to deal with it.
+What I found out is that people, guests and chefs alike, hate excuses.
 When your apologies consist of excuses, chances are high that they don’t like you.
 Because it makes you seem weak and irresponsible.
 Who would trust you?
 Noone.
 Relationships are built on trust.

 One of my colleagues had two gorgeous women at his table.
 But he fucked up completely.
-When I gave them their drinks, they asked if they could go to my station because it’s warmer.
+When I gave them their drinks, they asked if they could go to my station because it was warmer.
 I agreed.
-After giving them their food, I checked upon them.
+After giving them their food, I checked on them.
 “If everything to your satisfaction?”
 They said they aren’t happy here.
 Instead of using excuses like the restaurant is full or the kitchen chef is new, I just apologized deeply.
 In addition, I made this apology like it was entirely my fault.
 “I am deeply sorry for your experience.
 Can you tell what went wrong?“

 They took a deep breath and started to count everything that went wrong.
 My colleague greeted them unfriendly and the steak was burnt.
 I again apologize in the name of the restaurant.
 Here again, I didn’t use any excuses.
-Instead, I listen calmly but full attentively and offered a solution right away.
+Instead, I listened calmly but attentively and offered a solution right away.
 “We will redo the steaks.
 In the meantime, you can choose a long drink for free.
 They were happy and I brought their drinks.
 Soon after I gave them new steaks, I said: “I will not leave until you are satisfied with your steak.”
 They laughed and took one bite.
-They smiled and were really happy.
+They smiled and were happy.

 Later that night, one of them went up to me, gave me a 10€ tip, and said: “Thank you for saving our evening.
 You are the best”